apache/flink/docs/dev/table/udfs.zh.md

 </div>

 <div data-lang="scala" markdown="1">
 In order to define a scalar function, one has to extend the base class `ScalarFunction` in `org.apache.flink.table.functions` and implement (one or more) evaluation methods.
 The behavior of a scalar function is determined by the evaluation method.
 An evaluation method must be declared publicly and named `eval`.
 The parameter types and return type of the evaluation method also determine the parameter and return types of the scalar function.
 Evaluation methods can also be overloaded by implementing multiple methods named `eval`.
-Evaluation methods can also support variable arguments, such as `eval(String... strs)`.
+Evaluation methods can also support variable arguments, such as `eval(str: String*)` with @VarArgs annotation.

 The following example shows how to define your own hash code function, register it in the TableEnvironment, and call it in a query.
 Note that you can configure your scalar function via a constructor before it is registered: